 Review the summary information, and then click Close.
 The following occurs:

 - The Workload Security console displays your GCP service account and its associated projects in their own branch on the left side of the Computers page (see image below).
 Associated VMs are displayed in the main pane.
 You can right-click your GCP service account name and select Synchronize Now to see the latest set of GCP VMs.

 - If you previously added VM instances from this service account through the Computers > Add Computers option (instead of the Computers > Add GCP Account option described here), these VMs are moved to the correct project under the service account you just added.
-This move occurs only for VMs that have Deep Security Agent 12.0 or later installed.
+This move occurs only for VMs that have agent version 12.0 or later installed.
 VMs with pre-12.0 agents remain listed under the root Computers folder.The following image shows the imported GCP service account, projects, and a VM.

 Repeat the steps in this procedure for each GCP service account you want to add.You have now added a GCP service account to Workload Security.
 Proceed to Install the agent on Google Cloud Platform VMs if you have not done so already.